bartekmolka/bartekmolka/README.md

 # 💫 About Me:
 ✨ Hi there!
-I am Bartek 😃<br>🔭 Currently focusing on Full Stack Web and Mobile App Development<br>💜 I love trying new things<br>📖 Interested in IoT Technologies<br>🏊🏻‍♂️ Biggest fan of swimming you'd ever seen!
+I am Bartek 😃<br>🔭 Currently focusing on Full Stack Web and Mobile App Development<br>💜 I love trying new things<br>📖 Interested in IoT Technologies<br>🏊🏻‍♂️ Biggest fan of swimming you have ever heard of!

 ## 🌐 Socials: